ckeditor/ckeditor5/tests/manual/abbreviation-level-3.md

 Now let's write two functions to create our buttons and inputs.

-We'll pass the names of our inputs (so 'abbreviation' and 'title') into the `_createInput()` function, so we can set their labels accordingly.
+We will pass the names of our inputs (so 'abbreviation' and 'title') into the `_createInput()` function, so we can set their labels accordingly.

 ```js
 // abbreviation/abbreviationview.js